It's been 25 years since it happened, and he still doesn't know how that pineapple ended up on his nightstand.

 - Played straight and subverted in the "Riddler's Reform" episode of Batman: The Animated Series.
 When Batman is able to escape The Riddler's deathtrap of sealing him in a building that has high explosives in it, the Riddler is so bewildered by Batman's escape that he no longer cares about going to Arkham or losing his now legitimate business and lifestyle and only cares about finding out how Batman was able to survive a trap he clearly shouldn't have been able to.
 While Bruce later explains it to Dick Grayson, and the audience, back at Wayne Manor, he never explains it to the Riddler himself.
 Mr. Nygma ends up going even more insane due to not getting an explanation.

-- This is pointed out in The Emperor's New Groove, when Yzma and Kronk manage to beat Kuzco and Pacha back to the castle, even after falling into a ravine.
+- This is pointed out when Yzma and Kronk manage to beat Kuzco and Pacha back to the castle, even after falling into a ravine.

 Kuzco: I don't believe it!
 How did you get back here before us?